nklabs/libnklabs/doc/nkserialize.md

 nk_xpath can be used to navigate deserialized data and its schema using an expression syntax.
 It is just like [XML XPath](https://www.w3schools.com/xml/xml_xpath.asp).
-You can use it to focus on to any subset of your structure.
+You can use it to focus to any subset of your structure.
 For example:

 ```c
 void *ptr = &fred;